 FACULTY | Lily L. Tsai

 Lily L. Tsai is an Associate Professor of Political Science at MIT.
-Her research focuses on issues of accountability, governance, and political participation in developing countries with a particular emphasis on Chinese politics.
+Her research focuses on issues of accountability, governance, and political participation in developing contexts, with particular emphasis on Asia and East Africa.
 Her book, Accountability Without Democracy: Solidary Groups and Public Goods Provision in Rural China, was published in Cambridge University's Studies on Comparative Politics and received the 2007-08 Dogan Award from the Society of Comparative Research for the best book published in the field of comparative research.
-Tsai has also published articles in The American Political Science Review, Studies in Comparative International Development, The China Quarterly, and The China Journal.
-Tsai is a graduate of Stanford University, where she graduated with honors and distinction in English literature and international relations.
-She received a M.A. in political science from the University of California, Berkeley, and a Ph.D. in government from Harvard University in 2004.
+Tsai has also published articles in The American Political Science Review, Comparative Politics, The China Quarterly, and World Development.
+Tsai received a Ph.D. in government from Harvard University in 2005, and is a graduate of Stanford University and the University of California, Berkeley.
 She is the recipient of fellowships from the Fulbright program and the Harvard Academy for International and Area Studies.

 Governance, accountability, and public goods provision

 Using both quantitative and qualitative data, my research seeks to identify the factors that lead to better governmental performance and accountability for the provision of public goods and services such as education and basic infrastructure in developing countries.
 Such factors include processes of decentralization, the implementation of democratic reforms, informal institutions and nongovernmental actors, and economic development.